 Applicants must be alumni of our College for Kids Program or be nominated by their middle school teacher or counselor.
 Enrollment is limited.
-School-nominated students and CFK alumni will receive registration materials in mid-March.
+School-nominated students and CFK alumni will receive registration materials in late February.
 If you have a student who is homeschooled or lives outside of our immediate service region, please contact the Continuing Education Office.

 2016 Middle School U dates/times: July 11 - 15 12:45-4pm

 American Teen Mentors Needed!

 The UW-Richland Office of Continuing Education is accepting applications for U.S. Teen Mentors to our Japanese ESL Institute.
 The institute provides intensive programming intended to improve international students' English comprehension and speaking skills.
 The program further serves to increase understanding of U.S. culture in preparation for one year of high school studies in the United States.
 The U.S. Teen Mentor Program offers high school teens the opportunity to work closely with students from another culture.
 Teens receive training and experience as ESL classroom facilitators and peer mentors.
 Teen mentors may be eligible receive an honorarium for their participation.
 Meals, lodging and activity fees will be also be provided to our mentors.

 2016 Japanese Youth Program Dates: August 11 - August 19 (program dates may fluctuate by a few days)